trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

 To delete a dashboard,

-:::note path
+:::info path

-Go to Dashboards-> Show all-> Manage
+:point_right: Go to Dashboards&rarr; Show all&rarr; Manage

 :::